 Are you pregnant and experiencing back pain?
 Or are you wondering if there are things you can do to avoid discomfort down the line?

 Back pain can be debilitating, especially during pregnancy when your treatment and medical options are more limited.
-But the good news is there are some ways to relieve it, and — if you start early enough — also some ways to prevent it altogether.
+The pain tends to get worse as pregnancy progresses and as the baby grows But the good news is there are some ways to relieve it, and — if you start early enough — also some ways to prevent it altogether.

 Here’s everything you need to know about back pain during pregnancy.